poppastring/dasblog-core/source/CrossPlatform.md

 The intention is for DasBlog-Core to run under Windows, Linux and MacOS.
 This is a phase 3 activity.
 The work described below (in phase 2) relates to ensuring there is an amenable codebase for the move to cross platform support.

-##### Status - November 2018
+##### Status - February 2019
 The application front-end currently builds and runs under Windows (10 1803+) MacOS (10.14.3+) and Linux (CentOs 7.5.1804 / Kernel 3.10).
 The status of non-front-end features such as RSS is not currently known.
 No platform specific flags are used anywhere.

 Browser based tests currently fail on MacOS and Linux

 ##### Installation and Build
-Guidance below discusses running with the embedded Kestrel server endpoint directly exposed to browsers.
+Guidance below discusses running with the embedded Kestrel server endpoint directly exposed to clients.
 This document does not discuss configurations involving IIS or IIS XPress.

 ###### Build
-Change directory to <project dir>/source (where project directory is typically dasblog-core. do `dotnet build`
+Change directory to &gt;project dir&lt;/source (where project directory is typically dasblog-core).

+do `dotnet build`

 ###### Test
-Change directory to <project dir> (where project directory is typically dasblog-core.
+Change directory to &gt;project dir&lt; (where project directory is typically dasblog-core).

-To run unit tests do `dotnet test source/DasBlog.Tests/FunctionalTests --logger trx;LogfileName=test_results.xml --results-directory ./test_results --filter Category=UnitTest`
+To run unit tests do `dotnet test source/DasBlog.Tests/UnitTests --logger trx;LogfileName=test_results.xml --results-directory ./test_results --filter Category=UnitTest`

 To run component tests do `dotnet test source/DasBlog.Tests/FunctionalTests --logger trx;LogfileName=component_test_results.xml --results-directory ./test_results --filter Category=ComponentTest`

-Browser based tests are not currently functional on Linux or MacOs.
+Browser based tests are not currently functional on Linux or MacOS.
 For Windows refer to the test documentation.

 ###### Run
-Change directory to <project dir>/source/DasBlog.Web.UI (where project directory is typically dasblog-core.
+Change directory to &gt;project dir&lt;/source/DasBlog.Web.UI (where project directory is typically dasblog-core).

 from bash do:
 ```
 export DAS_BLOG_OVERRIDE_ROOT_URL=1
 dotnet run
 ```
-or from Windows do:
+or from Windows/cmd do:
 ```
 set DAS_BLOG_OVERRIDE_ROOT_URL=1
 dotnet run